Using Authy and Generating OTP¶

 - Within that block of text, select and copy the "secret" text to the Clipboard.
 That's the text immediately following

 &issuer=, in the token string that begins with

 **secrettexttocopyishere**in the example below:

-If you can't easily select just that "secret" text within Chrome's Developer Tools window itself, as an alternative, you can paste in the full token and perhaps even some surrounding text into a text editor or word processing application, and select that text there.
+If you can't easily select just that "secret" text itself, as an alternative, you can paste in the full token and perhaps even some surrounding text into a text editor or word processing application, and select that text there.
 (If you do so, for optimum security, do not ever save that token - nor the "secret" text within that token - in any document on your disk.)

-- Paste that "secret" text into the "Enter Code" field in Authy, next to the "Add Account" button.
+- Paste that "secret" text into the "Enter code given by website" field in Authy, right above the "Add Account" button.
 Once entered, click the “Add account” button.

 Be sure to verify that the text pasted into the "Enter Code" field is exactly the same as the "secret" text in the token.
 (If these differ, even by only a single character, the one-time passwords that Authy generates will not work with Savio.)

 - On the next screen, select a logo for your new Authy account and enter a name for that account. ("Savio" - or any similar name - is a reasonable option for an account name.)
 Then click "Done".